Limnos

 - Ammothines (Sand Dunes) - the desert of Limnos which is also one of the few deserts in Europe

-- The old church of Panagia Kakaviotissa, a unique roofless church set in a cave on the top of the mountain (5 km away from Myrina)
+- The old church of Panagia Kakaviotissa, a unique roofless church set in a cave on the top of a mountain

 - The Kavirio Temple in the northeast part

-- The sea cave of Philoctetes under the Temple of Kavirio.
-The inner part of the cave is accessible by boat
+- The sea cave of Philoctetes under the Temple of Kavirio, accessible by boat

 How to get to Limnos?